umrlastig/laura-wenclik/README.md

 3. If you want to change the style or the categories, please feel free to edit your copy of the hal.js library.

+> There is no difference in HAL metadata between a conference paper selected on long paper peer-reviewing and a paper selected on abstract or short paper tracks.
+To make sure your abstract-selected publications do fall in the good category, you have to add in the "Commentaire" metadata one of the following keywords: "poster", "workshop", or "short".

 ### Experience section

 The *Experience* section is proposed in two ways in the template, a simple list presentation similar to the *Education* section, and a vertical timeline.
 You have to keep the one you prefer and remove the other from the *index.html* file.
 Be careful to keep the consistency between the **id** of the section and the one referenced in the navigation bar (see code below that refers to the timeline):